JoseBlanca/franklin/doc/source/tutorials.rst

 Tutorials
 =========

 In the tutorials we will do several analyses step by step.
-To understand how those analyses are done it would be advisable to read the document :doc:`cleaning_and_mapping` before or after going through the tutorials.
+To understand how those analyses are done it would be advisable to read the documents :doc:`cleaning` and :doc:`mapping` before or after going through the tutorials.
 This tutorial is a brief introduction, for a more lengthly document you can take a look at the ngs_workshop :doc:`notes <ngs_workshop/index>`.

 Cleaning sequences
 ------------------